 In the fall of last year, as Slice (the Cool Tears teardrop) was nearing completion, I began the search for a high-quality tent for my girls to utilize.
+(For tips on camping with kids, check out this article from Outsidehow.
 My first thought was Randy & Kim at Family Tent Camping.
 These folks are in a word AMAZING!
 They run a full-service website catering to all genres of the camping industry.
 We ran a story on Randy & Kim in the May 2017 issue of Cool Tears and you can read it here.

 As we talked over my needs in a tent, they led me to the Oz Tent series.
 Now, let me state this clearly, this is not your run-of-the-mill Walmart tent, nor does it come with that price tag.
 The Oz Tent was created in the Outbacks of Australia with the Overlander in mind.
 This tent is serious.
 It's high-quality, top-dog, best in it's class.
 But, it caught my attention the most when I realized it can be set in in SECONDS.
 Knowing, we will be traveling often and need quick overnights, the idea that the girls can get their space ready in just minutes was a huge draw for me.